microsoft/onnxruntime/docs/genai/howto/build-model.md

 ---
 title: Build models
-description: How to build models with ONNX Runtime GenAI
+description: How to build models with ONNX Runtime generate() API
 has_children: false
 parent: How to
 grand_parent: Generate API (Preview)